 Invesco's 2025 report on sovereign wealth funds rates how political and regulatory choices, once viewed as secondary considerations, have become central to how investors shape their strategies.
 Interestingly, the report also notes that India remains a major focus area in emerging markets.
-This article discusses some tax and regulatory cobwebs that impede SWF investments in India.
+This article discusses some tax and regulatory SWF investments in India.